What is intermittent fasting?

 Only then, the first positive effects of intermittent fasting become apparent.
 For example, the cleaning processes of the gastrointestinal tract can only begin when it is empty.
 Incidentally, this is also the reason why there are allergies and food intolerances.
 In our diet today, our stomach is never empty and before it gets that far, the next apple juice marches in.
 A little bit like cleaning at home: The less you get to it, the worse it gets!

 Both, the current case studies and my personal experience say: With the intermittent fasting, you can lose weight healthily.
 In addition, your body benefits in so many different areas.
-And one thing you should not underestimate: Even your self-discipline is put on the test and practised.
-Sounds like a “positive vicious-circle”!
+And one thing you should not underestimate: Even your self-discipline is put on the test and practiced.
+It sounds like a “positive vicious-circle”!
 And I guarantee that you can stand it, not to eat anything for 18 hours.
-Yes, I would even gamble my butt away for it – and my butt is really sacred to me, because it brings the money home. 😉
+Yes, I would even gamble my butt away for it – and my butt is really sacred to me because it brings the money home. 😉

 Do you still have questions?
 Then always with it! 🙂